 - a.
 Each PhD in Physical Therapy candidate will complete and submit a dissertation.
 The dissertation will include all necessary documents that demonstrate competency in their research and related topics consistent with a candidate of a research-based academic doctorate.
-The first chapter will include a literature review.
-In subsequent chapters, the student will include a minimum of 2 publishable papers.
-The final chapter will include recommendations for future research, a synopsis of research key findings, and other relevant study-related information.
-Examples of forms, questionnaires, and descriptions of instrumentation can be added in appendices at the end of the dissertation book. - b.
+In subsequent chapters, the student will include 2 publishable papers. - b.
 In lieu of a traditional dissertation, a series of publishable papers (refer to the FGS "Thesis and Dissertation Format Guides") may be utilized in the multiple chapters format.
 Please refer to the "Thesis and Dissertation Format Guide", Loma Linda University, Faculty of Graduate Studies (FGS) Updated April 14, 2015 for the following: 1) preparing the manuscript, 2) format of the dissertation, 3) published paper format, 4) published material & copyright, 5) filing of the manuscript, 6) checklist for filing, 7) sample pages, 8) format checklist, and 9) required official copies. - c.
-Assistance with dissertation formatting can be scheduled through the SAHP Writing Center. - d.
-The PhD candidate must format their dissertation in accordance with the published Faculty of Graduate Studies guidelines and submit their dissertation to the Faculty of Graduate Studies' dissertation formatting secretary.
-The dissertation secretary will sign and date the format checklist once the candidate's dissertation is formatted correctly. - e.
+The PhD candidate must format their dissertation in accordance with the published Faculty of Graduate Studies guidelines, and submit their dissertation to the Faculty of Graduate Studies' dissertation formatting secretary.
+The dissertation secretary will sign and date the format checklist once the candidate's dissertation is formatted correctly. - d.
 The PhD candidate will assemble a compilation of the study results and an indepth discussion section; the research guidance committee will determine if an additional literature review (additional dissertation chapter) is appropriate to determine or discuss the underlying mechanisms of novel research findings or if the ongoing literature review is adequate with appropriate modifications.
 The PhD candidate is expected to continue to update their literature review chapter in pace with emerging research.